Dinorush/ExtraWeaponCustomization/README.md

 - Backstab Multi: Applies a multiplier to backstab damage.
 - Data Swap: Toggles archetype and audio on a trigger.
 [Gun]
 - Enforce Fire Rate: Fires more bullets per frame to match the exact fire rate.
 [Auto]
+- Sets a cooldown on how frequently the weapon can generate hitmarkers.
 - Hold Burst: Releasing the trigger ends a burst early.
 [Burst]
 - Multi Shot: Fires additional bullets per shot at given offsets.
 [Gun]
 - Pierce Multi: Applies a damage multiplier with each enemy pierced.
 [Gun]